gayathrigarimella/Public-Verifiability-Covert/README.md

 # public-verifiablity-covert

-This is a Rust-library that implements secure two-party computation with covert security with public verifiability described in [PVC](https://eprint.iacr.org/2018/1108.pdf).
+This is a Rust-library that implements secure two-party computation with covert security with public verifiability described in the paper [PVC](https://eprint.iacr.org/2018/1108.pdf).
 Our protocol implementation is built using the Swanky suite of libraries that implement Multiparty computation building blocks in rust [Swanky](https://github.com/GaloisInc/swanky).
 The notion of covert security lies somewhere between semi-honest and malicious-secure and guarantees that cheating behavior is caught with some reasonable probability like 1/2, 1/4.
 This probability is determined by the 'replicating/deterrence factor' that  parameterized by the protocol.
 In the event of malicious behavior, the protocol generates a certificate that is publicly verifiable, further deterring cheating.
 Briefly, this protocol uses the cut-and-choose paradigm such that the evaluator checks '(replicating factor - 1)' number of garbled circuits(GC) and evaluated one randomly chosen GC.
 To catch cheating behavior, the garbler generates each GC deterministically from a different uniformly random seed, and the evaluator learns '(replicating factor - 1)' of those seeds using a maliciously-secure Oblivious transfer protocol enabling the check.
 To ensure public verifiability, the garbler signs every message in the OT transcript.
 Additionally, the evaluator sends a commitment of all his random seeds to the garbler.